Ustaše in Australia: Crackdown on Ustaše under the Whitlam and Fraser governments

-Police investigations into the George Street bombings of 1972 also resulted in the arrest of Angelo Marić who admitted to making the bombs but not placing them.
+Police investigations into the George Street bombings of 1972 also resulted in the arrest of Anjelko Marić who admitted to making the bombs but not placing them.
 Marić was arrested at the Fremantle home of Stjepan Brbić, a wartime Ustaša member who had replaced Srećko Rover as HNO leader in Australia.
 Brbić had previously established a Vjekoslav Luburić Society in Sydney and was believed to be the main organiser for the George Street bombings.
-In 1976, Angelo Marić was convicted of the bombings and sentenced to 16 years jail.
+In 1976, Anjelko Marić was convicted of the bombings and sentenced to 16 years jail.
 This conviction though was soon quashed in the High Court two years later.

-The pressure was continued under the Fraser government where 19 HRB members led by Jure Marić were arrested at an Ustaše para-military training camp at Mount Imlay in NSW in 1978.
+The pressure was continued under the Fraser government where 19 HRB members led by Jure Marić were arrested at an Ustaše paramilitary training camp at Mount Imlay in NSW in 1978.
 Several members were jailed with Marić receiving a four-year sentence under the newly introduced Foreign Incursion and Recruitment section of the Commonwealth Crimes Act.
 In the early 1980s another trial of six Croatian-Australians occurred.
 These men, members of a new group called the Croatian Republican Party (HRS), were arrested and convicted of crimes including attempting to bomb Sydney's water supply, destroy Yugoslav travel agencies and murder Lovoković whom they viewed as a traitor to the Ustaše movement.
-They were betrayed by a probable Yugoslav double agent and received sentences of up to 15 years jail.
+They were betrayed by a probable Yugoslav double agent and each sentenced to 15 years in prison.
+The men all spent 10 years in prison, and were released in 1991.

 Ustaše sympathisers in Australia had to adapt to this new era and attempted to soften their appearance by creating new "moderate" neo-Ustaše organisations.
 In 1981, the HNO and the HRB merged to form a new group called the Croatian Movement for Statehood (HDP) led by Croatian-Australian Nikola Štedul. Štedul's brother was an Ustaša war criminal who was executed soon after WW2 for his role in the motorised corps (brzi sklop) of Pavelić's Poglavnikov Tjelesni Sdrug brigade. Štedul had his passport cancelled by Australian authorities and later survived an assassination attempt in Scotland in 1988 where he was shot six times by a Yugoslav agent.